Carried interest: Amount and calculation

 The manager's carried interest allocation varies depending on the type of investment fund and the demand for the fund from investors.
 In private equity, the standard carried interest allocation historically has been 20% for funds making buyout and venture investments, but there is some variability.
 Notable examples of private equity firms with carried interest of more than 20% ("super carry") include Bain Capital and Providence Equity Partners.
 Hedge fund carry percentages have historically centered on 20% but have had greater variability than those of private equity funds.
 In extreme cases performance fees have reached as high as 44% of a fund's profits but is usually between 15% and 20%.

 The distribution of fund returns is often directed by a distribution waterfall.
 Returns generated by the investment are first distributed to return each investor's initial capital contribution, including the manager.
 This is not "carried interest" because it is a repayment of principal.
 Second, returns are paid to investors other than the manager, up to a certain previously agreed rate of return (the "hurdle rate" or "preferred return").
 The customary hurdle rate is 7% to 9% per annum.
 Third, returns are paid to the manager until it has received a rate of return equal to the hurdle rate (the "catch-up").
 Not every fund provides for a hurdle and a catch-up.
 Often, returns during the catch-up phase are split with the manager receiving the larger (e.g. 80%) share and the investors receiving a smaller (e.g. 20%) share, until the manager's catch-up percentage has been collected.
 Fourth, once the manager's returns equal the investor returns, the split reverses, with the manager taking a lower (often 20%) share and the investors taking the higher (often 80%) share.
 All manager returns above the returns from the manager's initial contribution are "carry" or "carried interest."

 Timing

 Private equity funds distribute carried interest to managers and other investors only upon a successful exit from an investment, which may take years.
 In a hedge fund environment, carried interest is usually referred to as a "performance fee" and because it invests in liquid investments, it is often able to pay carried interest annually if the fund has generated a profit.
 This has implications for both the amount and timing of the taxes on the interest.

-Tax treatment

-Some believe that carried interest takes advantage of favorable tax treatment in the United States.